PROJECT HIGHLIGHTS

 Team: Dennie Palmer Wolf, Emma Terrell, Kate Anderson, and Todd Henkin with graduate students at West Chester University of Pennsylvania (Molly Murphy, Estefania Ortiz Ortiz, Edith Teffey)

-To learn more about the findings, read WolfBrown’s publications “Making a Joyful Noise: The Role of Music Making in the Well-Being of Families” and from 2017, “Lullaby: Being Together, Being Well”.
+To learn more about current findings, read WolfBrown’s publications.
+You can read our report “Making a Joyful Noise: The Role of Music Making in the Well-Being of Families.”
+Or, you can look back at a report published in 2017, called “Lullaby: Being Together, Being Well”.

 Future Music Project & Musical Connections